Night of Champions (2008): Main event matches

 The penultimate match saw Edge defend the World Heavyweight Championship against Batista.
 For the duration of the match, Batista used his body size to his advantage.
 Batista sidewalk slammed Edge, after he threw Edge to the ring corner.
 The match saw back and forth action between both men.
 Edge tried to perform a shoulder block takedown on Batista, but Batista executed a Big Boot.
 Midway through the match, Edge's associates, Curt Hawkins and Zack Ryder, wheeled General Manager Vickie Guerrero to ringside to witness the match.
 Batista hit Edge with the steel steps and performed a spinebuster for a near-fall.
 Edge went for another shoulder takedown, but Batista managed to move out of the way, which saw Edge crash towards the ringpost and Batista performed a Batista Bomb.
 Batista covered Edge, as the referee went for the three count, he was removed from the ring by Vickie.
 The referee began the 10 count on Edge, who left the ring, but Edge hit the official.
 Vickie proceeded to call in a new referee to the match; Chavo Guerrero came out as the new referee.
 Following the events, Batista lifted Vickie to the ring and threw her directly onto Hawkins, Ryder, and Guerrero, who were at ringside.
 Edge took advantage of the situation as he hit Batista with the World title belt.
 Guerrero entered the ring and gave Edge the victory in the match.

-John Cena, who challenged Triple H for the WWE Championship.
+Raw representative John Cena, who challenged Triple H for SmackDown's WWE Championship.